dwburdick/udacity-neighborhood/README.md

 ###Neighborhood web app###
 ######originally created for Udacity coursework######

+To run the app, clone or download the repository and open `index.html` in your browser.

 You can customize it for your neighborhood by changing out the `masterList` objects for places near you, along with the default start location of the map and the theater chosen for the movie